|Nutrition Facts (per serving)|

-- If using dried rice noodles, the noodles should be flat and as wide as possible.
+- If using dried rice noodles, use 1 pound—the noodles should be flat and as wide as possible.
 Bring a pot of water to a boil.
 Remove from heat and dunk in the noodles.
 Soak noodles until they have softened but are still firm (a little firmer than ' al dente').
 Drain and rinse with cold water, then follow the recipe as written.